shocknet/docs/docs/pub/intro.md

 - **Network**: No port forwarding, Tor, or firewall configuration needed!

 **After Installation:**
-- The installer will display an admin connection string (nprofile format) and a **QR code** for easy mobile setup
+- The installer will display an admin connection string (format: `nprofile1...:token`) and a **terminal QR code** containing the same admin connection string
-- Copy the connection string or scan the QR code with ShockWallet to connect as administrator
+- Scan the terminal QR code directly with ShockWallet's "Add Source" feature (mobile or web) to pair as administrator
+- You can also copy/paste the connection string into ShockWallet's node connection screen

 **Note:** The installation is now confined to user-space, meaning:
 - No sudo required for installation
 - All data stored in `$HOME/lightning_pub/`
+- **Linux**: Services managed via systemd (user-level)
+- **macOS**: Services managed via launchd with convenient aliases
 - Logs available at `$HOME/lightning_pub/install.log`

 **⚠️ Migration from Previous Versions:**